Glycemic Index of Raisins - red and gold

 What nutrients does Raisins - red and gold provide?

-Can diabetics include Raisins - red and gold in their diet?
+Can Raisins - red and gold be eaten at night?